Chart Color Schemes

 Infrastructure

-Pooraka has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Pooraka has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that could impact the region.
-Notable ones include Pooraka Enterprise Park Expansion - Stage 2 (Various Sites), Montague Farm Estate, Pooraka Triangle Masterplan Redevelopment, and Mawson Lakes Technology Precinct Expansion.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely to impact the area.
+Notable projects include Pooraka Enterprise Park Expansion - Stage 2 (Various Sites), Montague Farm Estate, Pooraka Triangle Masterplan Redevelopment, and Mawson Lakes Technology Precinct Expansion.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.